Since this is the first assignment, you'll need to spend a little

 let you start and stop the simulation, reset, and clear.
 There are

-also controls to help you save sequences of png files.
-The
+also controls to help you save sequences of png files (you will need

 important parts of the program, however, are missing.
-Note also that
+They are labeled

 Finish implementing the code that computes spring